mahirsowad3/Auction-House-Website/README.md

 3. If you have active items, you will see: "Cannot close account with active auctions".
 4. If successful, you will see: "Account closed successfully!".

+#### Archive Item

+1. After logging in as a Seller, the user should navigate to the Review Items page.
+2. On the Review Items page, select either the "Inactive" or "Completed" filter options from the Activity Status filter options.
+3. Click on a completed item which will take you to the /review-items/specific-items for that particular item.
+4. Scroll down to the bottom of the /review-items/specific-item page and click on the "Archive Item" button.
+5. If successful, you will briefly see a green alert notification stating "Item has been successfully archived."
+You will also see that the "Activity Status" field has now been updated to "Archived".

 ### Buyer Use-Cases

 #### Create Account